 Via: @heartandhaven

-Don’t hate me for this – but I much prefer shiplap on all 4 walls in a room over a shiplap accent wall anyday.
-I think that the accent wall will date itself quickly.
+Shiplap all by itself isn’t out of date, however.
+It’s appropriate in context (coastal homes, farmhouse), and adds craftsmanship and interest to otherwise plain walls.
+My own opinion?
+I much prefer shiplap on all 4 walls in a room over a shiplap accent wall anyday.
+I think that the accent wall dates itself quickly, regardless of trim work.

-So back to the long answer – yes, overall, shiplap will be done a lot less in 2021.
+So back to the long answer – yes, overall, shiplap will be done a lot less this year and is no longer “trending”.
 It will continue to be used in coastal or period style homes when appropriate.

 Source: Remington Avenue

 Box moldings that are done all over the wall are taking over.
-This feels a touch more classic than shiplap these days, especially if you don’t live in a farmhouse.
-And if you’re handy, box molding can be done yourself fairly easily!
+This feels a touch more classic feeling these days, especially if like most of us, you don’t live in a farmhouse (or want to!).
+And if you’re handy, box molding can be done yourself fairly easily.

-Decorative moldings on walls also up the value of your home (generally speaking, of course).
+Decorative moldings on walls also up the value of your home (generally speaking).
 Not DIY handy?
 They actually sell kits for people like you.
 I have no idea about the quality but it is an interesting concept!

 Source: Classy Clutter

-Raised wood paneling is always timeless and beautiful – especially in a 2 story room!
+Raised wood paneling is timeless and beautiful – especially in a 2 story room!

 Source: Decor Pad